This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Spectator

-- An individual who is not playing the game, but watching through a player’s point of view (e.g. broadcasters, see Streaming).
+- An individual who is not playing the game, but watching through a player's point of view or a neutral point of view (e.g. broadcasters, see Streaming).

 -